XeniaFed/rsschool-cv/cv.md

 Discord: XeniaFed

 ## About
 My name is Xenia Fedchenko.
-I used to be an SMM specialist but I also have been studying Frontend developing for last 2 months.
+I used to be an SMM manager but I also have been studying Frontend developing for last 2 months.
 My main goal for next year is to become a junior Frontend developer.
 I do not have a real experience in this area, but I am enthusiastic, so that I have a strong believe that I can become a good specialist.

 ## Skills
 + HTML, CSS - basic
++	JavaScript - basic
++	Figma - independent user
 +	Git - basic
-+	Communication

 ## Work experience
++ LeadStartup, Moscow - Copywriter
+  Mar,2021 to Aug, 2021
-Alvion Europe, Sevastopol
++ Alvion Europe, Sevastopol
-•	Aug '21 to Present SMM specialist
+  Aug '21 to Present SMM specialist

 ## Education
 **Sevastopol National University Bachelor course**